aacoimbra/cbledger/README.md

 [![N|Solid](https://i.imgur.com/q3GVoy0.png)](https://www.cbledger.com/)

  Cbledger aims to be the ultimate ledger for central banking and economic data.
-Cbledger provides a 100% free public RESTful API, and a friendly explorer at cbledger.com/explorer for those who are not familiar with APIs, or only want to quickly visualize the data.
+Cbledger provides a 100% free public RESTful API and a friendly explorer at cbledger.com/explorer for those who are not familiar with APIs, or only want to quickly visualize the data.

 ### Features